 - Snacks.
 You are going to want to stock up on some good nursing snacks anyway (for all those middle of the night feedings), so it’s a good idea to stock up before baby comes and bring some favorites with you to the hospital for you and dad!
 Some of my favorite nursing snacks include: Boom Chicka Organic Popcorn (the Kettlecorn is soooo addicting), Fruit Leather (this brand), Nature’s Bakery Fig Bars, granola bars, Clif Organic Zbars (Oatmeal cookie is my favorite flavor), and this variety pack of nuts.
 P.S.
 I ordered all of these items on Boxed.
 If you like to shop at Costco, they have pretty competitive prices, except it’s delivered right to your door with 2-day shipping.
 They are rocking life for moms!

-Hospital Bag: What to Pack for Baby
+What to Pack in Your Hospital Bag: for Baby

 - Swaddling Blanket.
 The hospital will wrap baby in a blanket, but it’s not the best swaddling blanket.
 We were always having to re-wrap.
 You will be fine without one, but I plan to bring a blanket specifically for swaddling.
 Might also consider bringing one of the muslin newborn swaddles for pictures.